SeldonIO/seldon-core/examples/kubeflow/README.md

-# Kubeflow NLP end-to-end with Seldon
+# End-to-end Reusable ML Pipeline with Seldon and Kubeflow

 In this example we showcase how to build re-usable components to build an ML pipeline that can be trained and deployed at scale.